Overview

 This was the most tactical part of the workshop.
 We used sticky notes to identify specific video ideas, that we then organized into five distinct content buckets, each tied to a specific set of brand attributes.

 Every post we make moving forward will map back to one of these buckets, and thus, back to our brand identity.
-This will make content creation much easier and more consistent, while also ensuring that everything we post is intentional and on-brand.
+This structure makes content creation easier and more consistent, while also ensuring posts are intentional and on-brand.

 We established a weekly check-in: 1 hour every Sunday night to finalize the upcoming week's content, as well as a longer planning session: first Saturday of each month to plan the full month ahead.
 Defining this regular cadence was super important because it created an accountability system and ensured that content is always planned in advance, rather than being thrown together last minute.